Kunguma Poovum Konjum Puravum: Plot

+After being deserted by her parents, Thulasi and her grandmother come to live in Muttam village.
+Thulasi enrolls at a local school and fellow student Koochan instantly falls in love with her.
+Koochan's mother Chandra helps the impoverished Thulasi pursue her studies.
+Later, Chandra discovers their romance while Koochan is away on a school tour.
+Upset by her son becoming involved with such a poor girl, Chandra humiliates Thulasi and her grandmother and drives them away.
+Koochan frantically returns to the village, but gets in a car accident and is left bedridden.

+Thulasi and her grandmother seek refuge with a relative in Thoothukudi, but the relative pressures Thulasi to marry a criminal named Dharman.
+During Thulasi's wedding to Dharman, a jealous Koochan shoots Dharman in the neck but is unable to prevent the marriage.
+Later, the police arrest Dharman for an unrelated murder.
+Thulasi returns to Muttam, but Koochan has become an alcoholic to cope with his lost love.

+Koochan resolves to help Thulasi by working with her grandmother to get Dharman out on bail.
+Thulasi visits Dharman.
+Dharman comes to Muttam and murders someone in a drunken rage.
+In order to save Thulasi from having a husband in prison (again), Koochan confesses to Dharman's murder.
+Before the policemen can take him away, Koochan is beaten by an angry mob and is severely wounded.
+Realising Koochan's sacrifice, Thulasi tries to prevent his arrest, despite Dharman's efforts to stop her.
+However, on her way, Thulasi is hit by a lorry and dies on the spot.
+Koochan also succumbs to his wounds and dies, staring at Thulasi's corpse.
+The village laments the tragedy.

 Production

-Rajamohan first approached Atharvaa for the lead role, but the actor was keen to debut with another project.
+Director Rajamohan initially approached Atharvaa for the lead role, but the actor was keen to debut with another project.
 Ramakrishnan, who initially aspired to become a director, was approached by Charan and accepted, debuting as a lead actor.
-Tharshana, who later changed her name to Thananya, a second year medical student hailing from Andhra Pradesh, was picked as the heroine to play the female lead after she was discovered by Charan and Rajamohan in a medical college.
-Though she was hesitant at first, she eventually agreed to take over the role of Thulasi, after Charan and Rajamohan explained her the importance and the scope of her role in the film and convinced her.
+Thananya made her film debut as the female lead.
+It remains her only acting credit, as Veyilodu Vilayadu, another film she signed, was never released.
 Filming began on 9 June 2008 in Nagercoil.

 Soundtrack

 The soundtrack is composed by Yuvan Shankar Raja.
 The songs and score were recorded using a live orchestra and without any electronic instruments such as synthesizers so as to create a rural feel to the film's music.

 Pavithra Srinivasan of Rediff.com wrote "It might not contain a set of rocking tunes but this album is a collection of familiar tunes packaged in a refreshing way.
 Not blockbuster material but worth a listen."
-Karthik Srinivasan of Milliblog stated "Kunguma Poovum Konjum Puraavum sees Yuvan in a dithering form".
+Karthik of Milliblog stated "Kunguma Poovum Konjum Puraavum sees Yuvan in a dithering form".